PeterMyer/Byte-RecipeReader/README.md

 The initial version of Byte explored identification of ingredients and instructions via training a [Brain.js](https://brain.js.org/#/) neural network model.
 While intital results were promising they did not approach a reliablility that would remove regular user input and confirmation.

 If user input was going to be required I decided to lean into it by having users select the sections and input manually for the recipe before sending it to Tesseract.
-This was accomplished with the previously outlined crop and drag-and-drop features.
 Later product research has shown this approach has been used for similar applications, such as [The Cookbook App](https://thecookbookapp.com/) and [Recipe Keeper](https://recipekeeperonline.com/).

 #### Verifying with Draft.js
 After Tesseract results are provided users are given the option to compare output to original image and make any desired changes.
 The text editor is implemented with [Draft.js](https://draftjs.org/) and provides a separate editor box for each uploaded image.
 Editor states are saved to a top level 'Parent Editor State' which is shared with the lower level editors via React UseContext.
 On submit this parent state is used to fill in a new recipe form.